KCL-Tech-Society/kta-webdev/README.md

 # Habit Tracker Backend

 This repository contains the backend code for the Habit Tracker project, developed during Week 3 (Node.js & Express.js) of the KCL Tech Academy Webdev Workshop Series, hosted by Waseef Khan.
 The `index.html` file was developed during Weeks 1 and 2 (HTML & CSS, JavaScript).
+The frontend React application was developed in Week 4.

 Follow [@kcltech](https://www.instagram.com/kcltech/) and [@kcl_tech_academy](https://www.instagram.com/kcl_tech_academy/) on Instagram for updates!

+#### Note: You will need to run the backend and frontend servers in separate terminals.

-## Installation
+## Installation & Backend Setup

 To install the necessary npm packages, follow these steps: